Rep. Matt Gaetz cleared by Florida Bar over Michael Cohen tweet

 He has since begun serving a three-year prison sentence for campaigning finance and tax and bank fraud violations.

-Spokespeople for Rep. Ted Deutch, Florida Democrat and the chair of the ethics committee, did not immediately return a message requesting details on the status of his panel’s probe.
+Tom Rust, the ethics committee’s chief counsel and staff director, did not immediately return a message requesting details on the status of the panel’s probe.

 Sign up for Daily Newsletters